vPeteWalker/midway/files/files.rst

 #.
 Join Domain.

 #.
-Login to domain as test user.
+Login to domain as chosen user from above list.

 #.
 Test as appropriate.